akeneo/pim-api-docs/content/rest-api/permissions.md

 # Permissions

-In some connector use cases, you will need to restrict the access to the API.
+In some connector use cases, you will need to restrict the access to the REST API.
-There are two ways to handle this in the API, depending on the wanted result:
+There are two ways to handle this in the REST API, depending on the wanted result:
-- if you want to restrict the access to some API endpoints, use [the ACLs authorizations](#endpoint-access-restrictions).
+- if you want to restrict the access to some REST API endpoints, use [the ACLs authorizations](#endpoint-access-restrictions).
 - if you want to restrict the access to certain parts of your product catalog, use the [Entreprise Edition permissions](#catalog-permissions-ee-only) _(only available in the Entreprise Edition)_.

 Please see below for more details about both permission systems.

 Before diving into those sections, here is one key piece of information you need: those permissions are enforced thanks to the API user you use [whenever you ask for a token](/documentation/authentication.html#token-generation).
-All the API calls launched with the generated token afterwards will then benefit from the permissions defined by the user group and the user role of this API user.
+All the REST API calls launched with the generated token afterwards will then benefit from the permissions defined by the user group and the user role of this API user.
 In other words, you will need to define for your API user:
 - a role, if you want to use the ACLs permissions,
 - and a group if you want to use the EE permissions.